 My Burger Trail journey kicked off in January of 2017, and for over three years, I've dedicated time and energy to searching for the best, most well-executed burgers in the City of Milwaukee and beyond.
-Along the way, I've put well over 100 burgers to the test.
+Along the way, I've put well over 150 burgers to the test, including over 20 from local frozen custard stands.

 To achieve top scores, burgers need to perform well in all categories (appearance, bun, burger, toppings and value).
 In the case of these custard stand burgers, the clear winners are those that invest in high quality, flavorful beef.
 They’ve also taken the time to pay attention to the details, including the burger’s appearance, and the execution and balanced application of condiments and toppings.